04sravya/cse15l-lab-reports/testing.md

 **Find your course-specific account**
 * Open [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php)
-* If you need to reset your password, go to [account lookup](https://sdacs.ucsd.edu/~icc/index.php) and follow the prompts.
+* If you need to reset your password, go to [this link](https://sdacs.ucsd.edu/~icc/index.php) and follow the prompts.
 When choosing a new password, click on the Confirm Password field and click enter.
 * If it's successful, enter ssh ACCOUNT_NAME@ieng6.ucsd.edu in VSCode's terminal and enter your password when prompted.

 **Install VSCode**